 - Insufficient Ventilation – One of the most popular trends in modern home design, renovations and upgrades is energy efficiency.
-Saving money and making and effort to reduce energy use for the sake of the environment are admirable ideas, but as with anything else in life, you can have too much of a good thing.
-Homes which have been aggressively sealed against energy loss can, in fact, be sealed tightly enough to inhibit air flow and ventilation.
+Saving money and making an effort to reduce energy use for the sake of the environment are admirable ideas, but as with anything else in life, you can have too much of a good thing.
+Homes that have been aggressively sealed against energy loss can be sealed tightly enough to inhibit airflow and ventilation.
 The result is a high level of moisture within the home, which can lead to mold growth, water damage and rot.

 - Plumbing Issues – The plumbing system in any home is an intricate one, but it can also be the source of problematic results on a professional building inspection report.
 Outdated, deteriorating or incompatible piping aren’t unusual, nor are waste line issues and faulty fixtures.
 Plumbing defects are among the most common problems discovered by professional building inspectors and can affect the sale of a property if they’re not properly addressed.